Welcome to WIPAC

 The Festival of Music and Washington International Piano Artists Competition is scheduled in late JULY or early AUGUST, annually.
 Detailed information is provided as soon as available on the COMPETITIONS page of this website.
 Interested pianists are encouraged to contact WIPAC for further information on dates, eligibility, and preparation requirements.

-Over the past 10 years since its inception, WIPAC has been very privileged to have presented annual “Winners Grand Prix” piano concerts at foreign embassies in Washington, DC, and the Board is very grateful for the ongoing cooperation over the years from the French, Bulgarian, Portuguese, Austrian, Polish, Romanian, German, Serbian, Icelandic, Philippine, Malaysian and Finish Embassies, and the Mexican Cultural Institute, for graciously allowing us to present concerts in their great atriums, salons and residences to the delight of audiences.
+Over the past 11 years since its inception, WIPAC has been very privileged to have presented annual “Winners Grand Prix” piano concerts at foreign embassies in Washington, DC, and the Board is very grateful for the ongoing cooperation over the years from the French, Bulgarian, Portuguese, Austrian, Polish, Slovakian, Romanian, German, Serbian, Icelandic, Philippine, Malaysian, Finland and Luxembourg Embassies, and the Mexican Cultural Institute and the Kosciuszko Foundation, for graciously allowing us to present concerts in their great atriums, salons and residences to the delight of audiences.

 We cordially invite our audiences and supporters to join our membership so that we may continue to make piano music artistry flourish in our community.
 Let great music live and continue to enrich our hearts and minds!